 When the 2018 Boston Red Sox won Game Five against the Los Angeles Dodgers the club became the first MLB team to win four World Championships in the 21st Century!
 And they became the first team in MLB history to win four World Championships over fifteen consecutive seasons in both the 20th and 21st Centuries!
-With these achievements this a good time to step back and review the glorious history of baseball in Boston over 149 years.
+Given the recent “novelty season” this is a good time to step back and review the glorious history of baseball in Boston over 150 years.

 Boston’s 150 consecutive seasons are the most in major league baseball—in fact the most in the world.
 Chicago is second with 148 consecutive seasons, and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the world record.
 From 1871 to 1900, the Boston Red Stockings/Beaneaters were the dominant team in professional baseball.
 Then in 1901 the Boston Nationals—who became the Braves in 1912—were joined by the Boston Americans—who became the Red Sox in 1908.
 The two teams fought for fans’ affections over the next 52 seasons until the Braves waved the white flag of surrender and moved to Milwaukee for the 1953 season.

 In the first two decades of the twentieth century Boston continued as baseball’s capital.
 During this time the Red Sox won five World Championships and the 1914 Miracle Braves won another.